 Acequia Madre: Acequia Tours with La Llorona – September 2019

-As part of the PASEO Festival in Taos, New Mexico, Acequia Madre was a series of performative educational tours wherein I led festival-goers through the Kit Carson cemetery and acequia as La Llorona, or “the crying woman.”
+As part of the PASEO Festival in Taos, New Mexico, Acequia Madre was a series of educational tours I led through the Kit Carson cemetery and acequia as La Llorona, or “the crying woman.”
 These tours blended the history and ecology of acequias with local and global Chicanx folklore to humanize La Llorona, asking participants to connect to culture, history, and nature on a personal level.
 Resource Guide here.

 moonhaus – March 2018

 Co-hosted by Julia Renaud, moonhaus was an installation and event series at the John Nicholas Brown Center Public Humanities Gallery LAB from March 16-20, 2018 that engaged with the resurgence of traditions of wisdom like astrology, crystal healing, and earth magic in contemporary popular culture.
 Visitors, or “companions,” were invited to consider how these practices inform how we make sense of ourselves, each other, and the world around us using guided meditation, a themed library, crafting activities, birth chart interpretation guides, an altar to spring, multiple lounge and conversation spaces, and a spring equinox celebration.
 For more information, please peruse our podcast episode on Public Work.

 *moonhaus was supported by funding from the Brown Arts Initiative Student Grant as well as from the John Nicholas Brown Center for Public Humanities and Cultural Heritage

 RISD Museum – Spring 2018